 Turtle nesting habitat is typically located within several hundred metres of a permanent water feature, is elevated to prevent the nest from being inundated, and usually consists of sand or sand mixed with gravel as these are light enough to allow turtles to dig out nests.
 Five-lined Skinks use a variety of nesting sites to lay their eggs, such as beneath or within decaying logs, trees or stumps and beneath rocks.
 In the Great Lakes / St. Lawrence population, nests are usually formed underneath rock covers in small depressions of soil over rock substrates (Committee on the Status of Endangered Wildlife in Canada (COSEWIC), 2007a).
 The potential for nesting areas of Midland Painted Turtle, Northern Map Turtle, Snapping Turtle and Five-lined Skink to occur within the HIWEC study area was identified during the background review.
 Several turtle species, including Midland Painted Turtle, Northern Map Turtle and Snapping Turtle, were recorded in the HIWEC study area between 2011 and 2015.
-Numerous potential turtle nesting areas were identified through the field studies completed in 2014 and 2015, and predated turtle nests identified in 2012 and 2013 were found to be concentrated in one (1) of these areas (refer to Appendix F2).
+Numerous potential turtle nesting areas were identified within 120 m of the proposed HIWEC location through the field studies completed in 2014 and 2015, and predated turtle nests identified in 2012 and 2013 were found to be concentrated in one (1) of these areas (refer to Appendix F2).

-The locations and boundaries of these reptile habitats identified as potentially occurring within the HIWEC study area are mapped on Figures 3-5a to 3-5y of the NHA: Site Investigation Report (refer to Appendix F2).
+The locations and boundaries of these reptile habitats identified as potentially occurring within 120 m of the proposed HIWEC location are mapped on Figures 3-5a to 3-5y of the NHA: Site Investigation Report (refer to Appendix F2).